Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Theory outputs

 \subsection{Muon energy and detector efficiency}

 As shown in \cref{fig:RelevantScales}, the muon is the ideal lepton to be detected by the $\nu$T, because it loses energy at a rate that allows resolvable tracks in the detector, even if produced a few kilometers away.
 On the other side, electrons quickly lose all their energy, thus can be detected only if produced inside the detector; conversely, taus can travel long distances and can be detected only if they decay back to muons.
-As such, in the following we only refer to an observation of a muon track in the detector as one event.
+As such, throughout this work we only consider events that are reconstructed as muon tracks in the detector, leaving other event topologies to a future study.

 We start then by writing a master formula to compute the expected number of events from a fixed angle $\Omega_p$ associated to the muon direction in the sky, in an energy bin $[E_\mu^{\rm min}, E_\mu^{\rm max}]$.
 It can be computed as in \cref{eq:dN:SphericalDetector} under the assumption of a detector with spherical symmetry.
 As can be seen from \cref{eq:anyDetector}, aside from detector geometry and energy binning, all the effects, including detector resolution and efficiencies, are encoded in $f_\mu$.
-The only effect that we include in the computation of $f_\mu$, is enforcing that the energy of particles produced inside the detector volume is reconstructed without degradation from energy losses.
-In other words, if the muon is produced inside the detector volume, it is observed with the same energy as the parent neutrino, while if it is produced outside, the energy measured will be lower as it exponentially loses energy in the surrounding mediums.
-In formulae, \be \frac{dE_\mu}{d\xi}=\left\{ \right . \,. \ee where $\xi$ spans the LOS of length $L$ as in the previous section.
+Hereafter we assume maximal efficiency of the detector, and the only effect that we include in the computation of $f_\mu$, is enforcing that the energy of particles produced inside the detector volume is reconstructed without degradation from energy losses.
+In other words, if the muon is produced inside the detector volume, it is observed with the same energy with which it was produced, while if it is produced outside, the energy measured will be lower as it exponentially loses energy in the surrounding mediums.
+In formulae, \be \frac{\dd E_\mu}{\dd\xi}=\left\{ \right . \,. \ee where $\xi$ spans the LOS of length $L$ as in the previous section.
 This modifies the LOS of the muon momentum of \cref{eq:caratteristiche}, to yield \be g(\xi)\equiv \frac{E_\mu(\xi)}{E_\mu}=\left\{ \right.\,, \ee where $E_\mu$ is the measured muon energy and $R_{\text{det}}$ is the radius of the detector.

 Now all is needed is to combine \cref{eq:fmu-completa} and \cref{eq:dN:SphericalDetector}.
-As emphasized, we are sensitive to muon tracks irrespectively of their origin, whether by neutrino upscattering or tau decays.
-However we compute the individual contribution from muon and tau neutrinos separately.
+As emphasized, experimentally one is sensitive to muon tracks irrespectively of their origin, whether by neutrino up-scattering or tau decays.
+Nevertheless, we compute the two contributions separately.